briankimstudio/ML_Tutorial/Supervised.md

 ### 2. Logistic Regression

-Logistic regression is a binary classification.
+Among various types of regression, logistic regression is used when the dependent variable is a categorical type of either 0 or 1.
+So, it fits for solving binary classification problem.

 Model
 ```